Setting up the server¶

 For this, you have to download the dumps

-DUMPS_DIRmust be set to the path of the folders containing the dumps.
-This can be done by:
+DUMPS_DIRto the path of the folders containing the dumps.
+For example:

 You can check that the variable